Midland–Odessa shootings: Investigation

 On September 1, the FBI said it was executing a search warrant at the suspect's house, located about 20 minutes west of Odessa.
 On September 2, at a press conference, FBI agent Christopher Combs said that the perpetrator turned up for work "enraged".
 Ator was fired from his job at Journey Oilfield Services hours before the shooting.
 Fifteen minutes before his encounter with troopers, Ator phoned a national tip line.
 Agent Combs described the call as "rambling statements about some of the atrocities that he felt that he had gone through", adding "He did not make a threat during that phone call".
 FBI agents attempted to identify and locate the caller, but were unable to do so in the fifteen minutes before the shooting began.

 Police said Ator used an AR-15 type rifle in the shooting, but did not say where he obtained it.

 On September 4, The Wall Street Journal and news station KCBD reported that the FBI and law enforcement in Lubbock served a search warrant to a person of interest, suspected of illegally manufacturing and selling the rifle in connection with the shooting.

 Investigation showed that the rifle used in the shooting was purchased on October 8, 2016 from Marcus Anthony Braziel, 45, of Lubbock, Texas.
-Braziel plead guilty in October 2020 to one count of dealing firearms without a license and one count of subscribing to a false tax return related to his firearm dealing.
+Braziel pleaded guilty in October 2020 to one count of dealing firearms without a license and one count of subscribing to a false tax return related to his firearm dealing.
 He was sentenced to 24 months in federal prison.
 In a four-year span, Mr. Braziel inadvertently sold firearms to four prohibited persons: a convicted felon, a man under felony indictment, an immigrant in the U.S. illegally, and Mr. Ator, a man who the courts previously deemed unfit to possess a firearm.